Tritlo/duckdb-haskell/duckdb-simple/NOTES.md

 - Verified that every newly exported helper (`RowParser`, `field`, `fieldWith`, `numFieldsRemaining`) carries Haddock documentation to keep the public API discoverable.

+## 2024-10-12 — Phase 7 metadata & ergonomics

+- DuckDB exposes column metadata through both prepared-statement and result APIs; `columnCount`/`columnName` now wrap the prepared-statement path, but callers should expect zero-based indexing and `SQLError` when requesting an out-of-bounds column (DuckDB returns a null pointer rather than an error code).
+- The new connection-level `rowsChanged` helper tracks the most recent mutation by persisting counts in an `IORef`.
+DuckDB still lacks a portable `last_insert_rowid`, so the README points users to SQL `RETURNING` instead.
+- Reintroducing the `(:.)` combinator required enabling `TypeOperators` across `Types`, `FromRow`, and `ToRow`; remember to pull that language pragma into any future modules that reference the operator directly.